microsoft/PowerApps-Samples/cds/orgsvc/C#/ConvertFaxToTask/README.md

 ## How to run this sample

-See [How to run this sample](../../How-to-run-samples.md) for information about hoe to run this sample.
+See [How to run this sample](../../How-to-run-samples.md) for information about how to run this sample.

 What this sample does

 The `CreateRequiredRecords` creates the data required for the sample.
 The `retrievedFax` retrieves the fax.
-The `DeleteRequiredRecords` gives a option to delete all the data that sample has created.
+The `DeleteRequiredRecords` gives an option to delete all the data that sample has created.

 ## How this sample works